VikParuchuri/marker/README.md

 # Marker

 Marker converts PDF, EPUB, and MOBI to markdown.
-It's 10x faster than nougat, more accurate on most documents, and has near-zero hallucination risk.
+It's 10x faster than nougat, more accurate on most documents, and has low hallucination risk.

 - Support for a range of PDF documents (optimized for books and scientific papers)
 - Removes headers/footers/other artifacts
 - Converts most equations to latex
 - Formats code blocks and tables
 - Support for multiple languages (although most testing is done in English).
-See `settings.py` for a list of supported languages.
+See `settings.py` for a language list.
 - Works on GPU, CPU, or MPS

 ## How it works